lockettnb/vim_config/README.md

 Cheatsheet
 ----------
-The cheat directory has my personal cheatsheeti (vim_sheet.md).
+The cheat directory has my personal cheatsheet (vim_sheet.md).
 Must be getting old as I find I need help remember vim bits.
 I have this linked to a key mapping ,c to quickly display it in the middle of a vim session.